-The SSA publishes data on the kinds of conditions for which individuals can have claims approved to receive disability benefits.
+The SSA publishes data on what conditions qualify for disability.
 According to this data, in 2019 there were more than 110,000 workers who received disability benefits because of vision loss or blindness.
 The claims process is complex, and you must provide detailed documentation to support your vision loss.

 What Makes Vision Loss Unique For The SSA